hoodiecrow/ConsTcl/README.md

 The second thing an interpreter must be able to do is to reduce expressions to their _normal form_, or _evaluate_ them.
 As an example, 2 + 6 and 8 are two expressions that have the same value, but the latter is in normal form (can't be reduced further) and the former is not.

+### Environments

+Before I can talk about evaluation, I need to spend some time on environments.
+To simplify, an environment can be seen as a table--or spreadsheet, if you will--that connects (binds) names to cells, which contain values.
+The evaluator looks up values in the environment that way.
+But there's more to an environment than just a name-value coupling.
+The environment also contains references to the very procedures that make up the Lisp library.
+And their bindings aren't just a simple connection: there are several kinds of bindings, from variable binding, the most common one, to special-form bindings for the fundamental operations of the interpreter, and syntax bindings for the macros that get expanded to `normal' code.

+There isn't just one environment, either.
+Every time a non-primitive procedure is called, a new environment is created which has bindings for the procedure arguments and which links to the environment that was current when the procedure was defined (which in turn links backwards all the way to the original global environment).
+The evaluator follows into the new environment to evaluate the body of the procedure there, and then as the evaluator goes back along its call stack, it sheds environment references.

+Not only procedures but binding forms (such as `` let ``) create new environments for the evaluator to work in.
+As they do that, they also bind variables to values.
+Just like with procedures, the added local bindings can shadow bindings in underlying environments but does not affect them: once the local environment has been forgotten by the evaluator, the global bindings are once more visible.

+I will talk some more about environments in a later section.

 ### The evaluator
 #### eval procedure